PremkumarRengachari/assignment-ntuc-income/README.md

 Step 2 : open command prompt or terminal and point to the “assignment-ntuc-income” directory

-Step 3 : Enter “mvn clean install -DskipTests” command
+Step 3 : Enter “mvn clean install -DskipTests” command to install the dependencies

 Step 4 : if we need to execute Both api test and web ui test, enter "mvn test" command